FAQ

 • Who is behind AUSSDA?

-AUSSDA is a consortium consisting of the universities of Vienna, Graz, Linz and Innsbruck.
+AUSSDA is a consortium consisting of the universities of Vienna, Graz, Linz, Innsbruck, Krems and the OeAW (Austrian Academy of Sciences).
 It represents Austria in the Consortium of European Social Science Data Archives (CESSDA ERIC).

 • What is the Core Trust Seal?